pueschel88/djangocms-template/README.md

     - `yarn start`

 Installing additional requirements:
+- add the package to `requirements.in`
+- then create a new requirements.txt with `docker-compose run --rm web pip-compile requirements.in > requirements.txt`
 - `docker-compose exec web pip install -r requirements.txt` or just simply `docker-compose build web`

 Testing: